ryanpickering/honours-research-project/updates/post4.1-nov-20.md

 1. Emergent cultures/Complexity theory: Dr. Graham and I have talked about this at different times in this project, but to this point I haven't done any substantial research or thought on the theories.
 These two seem like they'll be pretty essential to ideas of historical consciousness emerging: ideas of new cultures and ideas emerging from game processes is going to be a fascinating topic to explore.

 2. Gameworld: Especially after looking at ideas of a videgame and the gameworld in particular being a fonds or an archive in itself, looking specifically at ideas about the game space and gameworld are going to be important.
-Relating both
+Relating both to this and ideas of emergent cultures are two works Dr. Graham had suggested to me early on in September, that I also (yikes) haven't taken a substantial look at.
+They are Edward Castronova's Synthetic Worlds and McKenzie Wark's Gamer Theory.
+I have the former, but haven't looked far into it: I'll hopefully finish reading it over my break and also find out if Gamer Theory is a good source to look at for this project.

-3. Archaeogaming:
+3. Archaeogaming: Archaeogaming is the name for, to overgeneralize, doing archaeology in videogame worlds.
+Archaegamers (I think that's the appropriate term) look at video game worlds, both for single- and multi-player games, and look at what we can learn about

 4. Community: